saulamsal/InspiringDots/README.md

 - Update 5: drag & drop works.
 Gotta fix the small offset when a dot is placed in a dropzone.
 Have to quickly apply a check for if there is already a dot & then when all dots are filled, display winning message + add in reset button functionality.

+- Update 6: all added, just gotta make the victory message visible after all dots are filled.